MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/isv-landing-zone.md

 > [!IMPORTANT]
 > Subscriptions in the **Sandboxes** management group should not have direct connectivity to the landing zone subscriptions.
 Avoid connecting sandbox subscriptions to production workloads, and any non-production environments that should mirror production environments.

 The following diagram illustrates two potential options.
-Option A includes the **Decommissioned** and **Sandbox** management groups, while option B does not.
+Option A does not includes the **Decommissioned** and **Sandbox** management groups, while option B does.

 ![Diagram that shows the optional Decommissioned and Sandboxes management groups on the same level as the Platform and Landing Zones management groups.](./media/isv-landing-zone/isv-decommissioned-mg.png)